5 Quick Tips to Speed up a Slow Sony Vaio Laptop

 3. Clean up hard drive to regain more free space

-You need to keep at least 15 percent of free disk space to make a PC run smoothly.
-So if your Sony Vaio is 85 percent or more full, that means it's time to clean up the hard drive to free more space.
+Although there is no science-backed finding, it's best practice that you should have at least 15 percent of free disk space to make a PC run smoothly.
+That means if your Vaio laptop is 85 percent full for more, it's time to clean up and make some room for it.

-You can perform some manual methods like uninstalling unused programs one by one, transferring large files/folders, clear system registry, and junks, etc. A faster yet more efficient way is by using a utility called — CleanMyPC, an amazing PC hard drive cleaning tool that can save you tons of space in the short amount of time.
+You can do so manually, by uninstalling unused programs, transferring large files, clear system registry/junks, etc. We recommend a faster yet more efficient way, by using a utility called — CleanMyPC, which does a number of clean-ups automatically so you can free up tons of space in shortest amount of time.

-4. Lighten the web browsers while surfing the Internet
+4. Lighten web browsers while surfing the Internet

-These days many SaaS companies develop browser plugins to make their products easier to access for users.
-Google Hangouts, Pinterest, Pockets, etc. all have their own extensions available for Chrome, Firefox browsers.
-If you surf the Internet a lot, chances are you have installed many of such kind of add-ons, thus result in a sluggish Sony Vaio system.
+These days many software companies develop plugins/extentions for web browsers (Chrome, Safari, Firefox, IE, etc.) to make their products easier to access.
+For example, Pinterest and Pockets have their own extensions available for major web browsers.
+If you are an Internet junkie, chances are you have installed quite a few add-ons that like, which no doubt will result in a sluggish Sony Vaio.

-So move to the Settings or Add-on Manager of your browsers, remove those extensions you don't need.
-Meanwhile, some web pages you visit may contain Adware, with flash ads and other content auto-loading thus using lots of CPU time and lagging the system, make sure you also prevent them from loading.
+How to fix that?
+Go to the Settings or Add-on Manager of your browsers, remove those extensions you don't need.
+Meanwhile, some web pages you visit may contain Adware, with flash ads and content auto-loading, consuming lots of CPU and memory thus lagging the whole system.
+We recommend using a light-weighted plugin like Adblock.

-5. Upgrade to an SSD to speed up everything
+5. Upgrade to an SSD for real speed

-These are our five best tips to tune up a Sony Vaio laptop.
+These are our five simple tips to tune up a Sony Vaio laptop.
 Do you find them helpful?
-What other tips do you have to fix laptop running slow issues?
+What other tips do you have to fix the slow issues?
 Feel free to leave a comment and let us know.